 On December 21, 1937, Walt Disney released Snow White and the Seven Dwarfs, the world’s first full-length animated feature film.

 “Snow White” is an old German folktale, preserved in written form by Jakob and Wilhelm Grimm.
 The story tells of a princess who survives the murderous efforts of a jealous queen with the help of seven dwarfs.
 Disney was inspired to re-tell the tale, removing much of the original story’s violence and playing up the romance.

+From the very beginning, Snow White was a labor of love for its creators.
 It all began one night in 1934, when Walt Disney gathered his team of animators in a small sound stage on the Disney lot.
-There he shared the story, acting out every role, running around the stage like a man possessed.
+There, he shared the story by acting out every role, running around the stage like a man possessed.
 One member of Disney’s creative team reported that while the movie was great, it didn’t eclipse the original performance.

 By all accounts, this was the largest undertaking ever attempted by the Disney Studio.
 The cartoon short of the past was no longer financially viable and something new had to take its place.
 Creating the film would prove to be a daunting task that took almost four years.
 Disney employed 750 animators who made two million sketches for Snow White.
 The final movie had approximately a quarter of a million frames and cost almost $1.5 million.
 Disney had to borrow money and take out a mortgage on his house to meet the rising cost.